alexandresoro/ouca/README.md

 The aim of the Base Naturaliste project is to provide naturalists a software where they can record and visualize their wildlife observations.

+For more details about the application itself, please refer to the documentation of the frontend project.

 ## Getting Started

 This project is a Node.js webserver that connects to an instance of a MariaDB database where the Base Naturaliste data is stored.

-It uses the MariaDB JavaScript driver to connect to the database.

 ### Dependencies and related projects

 #### Dependencies

 The project requires Node.js v10 or later.
+The project has been developed using Yarn as package manager, and is therefore recommended.

 The objects exchanged between the backend and the frontend are defined in a common model: